harshitsachdeva06/harshitsachdeva06/README.md

 **🔭 Current Work**

-I'm currently working as a Software Engineer at UBS.
-Prior to that I was working at Credit Suisse.
+I'm currently working as a Data Engineer at LTIMindtree.
 **🌱 Key Skills**

 Proficient in C++, Java, SQL, JavaScript, Kotlin, React, Spring Boot, and more.